DebasishSahoo10/the-odin-project/javascript-practices/readme.md

 **Anonnymous Function** : Any name that goes without a name is called anonymous function

 **Named Function Express** : If a Function Express goes with a name for the function (not the variable name), then it is called Named Function Express.

+### What are the differences between ES5 and ES6 ?

+- ES5 supports primitive data types that are string, number, Boolean, null, and undefined.
+ES6 introduced a new primitive data type ‘symbol’ for supporting unique values.
+- There are only one way to define the variables by using the var keyword in ES5.
+There are two new ways to define variables that are let and const in ES6.
+- ES5 has a lower performance as compared to ES6.
+- Object manipulation is less time-consuming in ES6.
+- In ES5, both function and return keywords are used to define a function.
+An arrow function is a new feature introduced in ES6 by which we don’t require the function keyword to define the function.